GoEvaCom/eosjs_python/README.md

 # EOSJS PYTHON

 eosjs python is a eosjs wrapper to communicate with the eos blockchain in python.
-It works by wrapping `nodejs`.
+It works by wrapping the nodejs library eosjs into a Python package.

 ## Installation